aav7fl/website-legacy/_posts/2018-10-18-dimming-lights-with-plex-and-homeassistant.md

 alt: My Home Assistant dashboard
 published: true
 tag: "small project"
+permalink: /test/apples/
 description: "How I use the new webhooks endpoints added to Home Assistant to trigger dimming the lights when my media starts on Plex."
 ---

 Last week, the Home Assistant project launched webhooks triggers.
 This means a user could create an endpoint could be hit from an external source to trigger an automation.

 On this [Home Assistant community post](https://community.home-assistant.io/t/plex-webhooks-wip/73095), rossdargan had this great idea to parse the incoming JSON, and push it back to the local MQTT server so it could be read properly by the automations.

 ```yaml